eric-song1773/eric-song1773.github.io/projects/project-1.md

   - Video Game
   - Programming
   - Java
-summary: For the final project for ICS 111, I created a variant of Tic-Tac-Toe, the Inverse Tic-Tac-Toe.
+summary: For the final project for ICS 111, I created a variant of Tic-Tac-Toe, the Inverse Tic-Tac-Toe(ITT).
+Playing this game with purpose of losing on regular Tic-Tac-Toe will lead to winning instead.
 ---

 <img class="ui medium right floated rounded image" src="../images/ittt-image.PNG">